hosuli/Systeemiohjelmointi/README.md

     git clone git://github.com/mit-pdos/xv6-public.git

+  !!Note that due to humongous amount of files this project 3 src folder only includes the vx6 files I edited and added!!

   Added system call is called getreadcount() and it counts how many times the read() system call has been called.
   When you get the build running, just type in "getreadcount" and a numbers is returned back to you.